needle-mirror/com.unity.adaptiveperformance/Documentation~/samples-guide.md

 This feature uses the Indexer system to make decisions on when to change sorting to maintain performance and thermal stability.

 ### Options
-The Adaptive Sorting sample uses the Scaler Visualization Prefab and enables you to see the status of the Scalers used and lets you modify the status for easier testing:
+The Adaptive Sorting sample uses the Scaler Visualization Prefab and enables you to see the status of the Scalers.
+It lets you modify the status for easier testing:

-- Enable/Disable the scaler
+- Enable or disable the scaler
 - Override to change the level via the slider in the UI instead of relying on the Indexer to control the level (used for testing)

-Changes are not visible on-screen for this demo, please use a graphics performanec analyzer to see the differences.
+Changes are not visible on-screen for this demo, please use a graphics performance analyzer to see the differences.
+In the Editor Stats you can see a change in SetPass calls.

 # Technical details
 ## Requirements